 So why OMIO PIM?

 If you’re managing your own connectors, each one will require different spreadsheets with different information.
-Each spreadsheet needs populating with the correct product data, but some marketplaces word descriptions slightly differently; for example, Amazon don’t recognise the colour ‘blush’, they’ll call it ‘pink’.
+Each spreadsheet needs populating with the correct product data, but some marketplaces word descriptions slightly differently; for example, Amazon doesn’t recognise the colour ‘blush’, they’ll call it ‘pink’.
 This means that this needs manually amending on the spreadsheet for each item that will be sold through that channel.
-Similarly, John Lewis always require the washing information for each item, which might not be needed by another department store.
+Similarly, John Lewis always requires the washing information for each item, which might not be needed by another department store.
 Again, a different spreadsheet needs updating.
-If you’re selling products through 12 different digital partners, than that’s a minimum of 12 different spreadsheets all with ever-so-slightly different product information.
+If you’re selling products through 12 different digital partners, then that’s a minimum of 12 different spreadsheets all with ever-so-slightly different product information.

 However professional your digital content teams are, mistakes do happen, fields can be mismatched and duplication can also occur.
-This provides internal confusion in itself, but also carries different risks as some online marketplaces will fine retailers heavily for incorrect product information.
+This provides internal confusion in itself but also carries different risks as some online marketplaces will fine retailers heavily for incorrect product information.